multitel-ai/urban-sound-tagging/README.md

 # UrbanNet [DCASE2020 Task 5](http://dcase.community/challenge2020/task-urban-sound-tagging-with-spatiotemporal-context)

 This git contains code for CRNNs we used to participate in Task 5 of the DCASE 2020 challenge.
 This task focuses on hierarchical multilabel urban sound tagging with spatiotemporal context.
-If you want more information, our paper is [here](https://www.overleaf.com/project/5ee0b58cc34d6a0001694eb3).

 ## Environement setup